How to count cards in blackjack

 Also, understand that card counting in live blackjack is no “magic” winning recipe.
 You will win some, and you will lose some.

 See your card counting as a fun and exciting addition to your gameplay instead of a way for you to rake in massive amounts.
+Just like strategies such as Martingale, for example, there are no guarantees that counting will make you win.

 Trust us; you’ll have a lot more fun in the meantime!